 - To create something beautiful for the world to experience?

 When you find it, and you’ll know when you find it.
 Feed it.
 Serve it.

 Most buildings lack inspiration, and they sit in the background of more magnificent, prolific works of architecture that are a delight to visit and inhabit.

 Which one would you to be proud to be a creator of?

 BONUS: Go outside the brief

 This is the secret sauce behind most (if not all) Bjarke Ingels Group’s winning designs.
 They give more than what is asked from them.

 Whether you like BIG’s designs or not, it cannot be denied that Bjarke Ingels has hacked his way to the most prestigious projects of this generation – using this key.

 There is seldom just one way to solve a design problem, and more often than not, a brief is a limited way to look at a project.

-Architecture is not confined to a ‘career’, it is a way of life and the great ones let it permeate to every aspect of one’s lifestyle.
+Architecture is not a ‘career’, it is a way of life and the great ones let it permeate to every aspect of one’s lifestyle.
 The core to becoming a great Architect is becoming great at Architecture, and the practice of Architecture is way more than just designing buildings.